 Gillian Manning initially qualified as a Clinical Physiologist in the 1970’s before moving into clinical research and then clinical education.
 Having gained her PhD in 1998 from the University of Nottingham (UoN) she later became an Associate Professor of Vascular Medicine at the UoN.

 Dr Manning has an ongoing research interest in hypertension and cardiovascular disease, including diabetes.
-She has experience of commercial research, including studies in diabetes such as ADVANCE and CANVAS.
+She has experience of undertaking commercial research, including studies in diabetes such as ADVANCE and CANVAS.
 She has also led her own research programmes in the field of hypertension.

-Dr Manning has published more than 35 journal articles spanning clinical education; hypertension; ambulatory blood pressure monitoring, diabetes and vascular medicine.
+Dr Manning has published journal articles spanning clinical education; hypertension; ambulatory blood pressure monitoring, diabetes and vascular medicine.
 Her contributions to national and international scientific meetings include more than 50 oral or poster presentations.
-In December 2019, she was awarded the Chief Scientific Officer Healthcare Science Lifetime Achievement Award for services to Healthcare Science and Healthcare Science Education; in December 2019, Fellowship of the Academy for Healthcare Science (AHCS); in 2022 Fellowship of the National School of Healthcare Science in recognition of the strategic advice, work, support and input to the formation, development and delivery of the remit of the School and in 2023 her contribution to healthcare science education was recognised by the award of an Education Fellowship of the AHCS.
+In March 2018 she was awarded the Chief Scientific Officer Healthcare Science Lifetime Achievement Award for services to Healthcare Science and Healthcare Science Education; in December 2019, Fellowship of the Academy for Healthcare Science (AHCS); in 2022 Fellowship of the National School of Healthcare Science in recognition of the strategic advice, work, support and input to the formation, development and delivery of the remit of the School and in 2023 her contribution to healthcare science education was recognised by the award of an Education Fellowship of the AHCS.